‘Wildlife corner’ eyed for Sooke Basin - Sooke News Mirror

 The district council learned of the proposal during a presentation by Wild Wise Sooke on Monday.

-The wildlife corner is envisioned near the Prestige boardwalk looking out to the Sooke Basin, but other areas are under consideration.
+The wildlife corner is envisioned near the Prestige boardwalk looking out to the harbour, but other areas are under consideration.

 Wild Wise Sooke hopes to construct and locate several purple martin nest boxes and a seal haul-out in the area.